TophatSynth/medic_backup/Lecture Notes/Week 4/Cell Adhesion and Extracellular Matrix.md

 ## Disease in the ECM
 - Duchenne's Muscular Dystrophy
 	- Muscle cell has an adaptor protein (dystrophin) missing due to premature transcription termination - actin inside the cell is not connected - weaker structure - muscle tearing
 	- Muscle wasting, weakness, inability to walk by 12 years
 	- Treatment using experimental drug - overrides premature stop signal mutation
 - Cancer progression
 	- Carcinoma develops, have not breached the basement membrane at first
-	- Epithelial to mesenchymal transition (EMT) - cancer cells convert to mesenchymal cells - expression of cadherins reduced - produce actin-based protursions called invadipodia and metalloproteases (MMP's) - break through the basal membrane
+	- Epithelial to mesenchymal transition (EMT) - cancer cells convert to mesenchymal cells - expression of cadherins reduced - produce actin-based protrusions called invadipodia and metalloproteases (MMP's) - break through the basal membrane
 	- Express integrins - promotes interaction with ECM and other cells
 	- Metastasis - expresses autocrine motility factors (increases motility of the tumour cells) and angiogenesis factors (promote vascularisation) - spread via circulatory and lymphatic system yay

-#anki